 We desperately need times of stillness.

-We need to turn my attention to that which is beyond ourselves and all our thoughts.
+We need to turn our attention to that which is beyond ourselves and all our thoughts.

 Our heart and soul's very functioning depend upon them.